Take Action at the Cancer Center

 Flow Cytometry Shared Resource (FCSR), led by Balaji Ganesh, PhD, is the center of flow cytometry activity in the Illinois Medical District, facilitating inter-campus collaborative research among biomedical investigators from Northwestern University, University of Chicago, Rush University, Jesse Brown VA Medical Center, and the John H. Stroger, Jr. Hospital of Cook County.

-For more information or questions related to the UI Cancer Center shared resources, please email UICCSR@uic.edu.
+For more information or questions related to the University of Illinois Cancer Center shared resources, please email UICCSR@uic.edu.